yclas/guides/docs/Technical-modify-cache.md

 If your hosting has APC cache, just replace the previous line with:  `'default' => 'apc',`

 This will work immediately and you will see that everything is faster.
-APC works in the memory of the server, which makes it lightning fast!
+APC works in the memory of the server, which makes it lightning fast.

 If you need to check other configurations like memcache, please check this guide of  [Kohana](http://kohanaframework.org/3.2/guide/api/Cache).

-*This guide is only for Yclas Self-hosted!*
+*This guide is only for Yclas Self-hosted.*